In conversation with More

 Gregory: Hm.
 Some of us sometimes go through hell to reach heaven.

-Enough: Yes, but a great deal of you gets there only after death.
+Enough: Yes, but many of you get there only after death.

-Gregory: There are also a number of comfort-zone settlements all across the globe where people sometimes feel as if they are in heaven.
+Gregory: There are also a number of comfort-zone settlements worldwide, where people sometimes feel as if they’re in heaven.

 Enough: Unless they get sick.
 Then all hell breaks loose.